buildfail/scratch-profiling/README.md

 # Examples

-I believe now that USS gives a more accurate measure of memory utilised when summed for child processes than RSS, as I ran 'free -m' while Scratch was running and after, and the difference was around 350MB, which is much closer to the USS value.
+I believe now that PSS gives a more accurate measure of memory utilised when summed for child processes than RSS, as I ran 'free -m' while Scratch was running and after, and the difference of free memory was around 370MB, which is much closer to the PSS value.

 ## Scratch3 Raspbian Version